 Digital lending seems to be luring Canadians into FinTech.
 Finally!
 Borrowell offers services which are easy to use, quick and safe.
 They make personal loans available in record time with very attractive conditions, and also provide its users with information, knowledge and resources to take better financial decisions.
 In this post, we’ll explain how it works and help you figure out whether you should go digital with your credit needs.

-FinTech can make budgeting, saving and investing more accessible for the average person.
-However, Canada is falling behind.
-A lack of consumer awareness of the alternatives available in the market keeps the country’s digital adoption of fintech less than half that of other developed markets of similar size.
+Fintech can make budgeting, saving and investing more accessible for the average person.
+However, on a global scale, you could argue that Canadian fintech is falling behind.
+A lack of consumer awareness of the alternatives available in the market keeps the country's fintech adoption less than half that of other developed markets of similar size.

-Still, some signals show that the Dominion is catching up.
-One of them is Toronto-based Borrowell, a peer-to-peer personalized loans platform, reaching and long passing the milestone of one million users in 2019.
-This way, they became the country’s largest online lender and consumer FinTech, the new technology companies that seek to improve and automate the delivery and use of financial services.
+Still, some signals show that we're catching up.
+One of them is Toronto-based Borrowell, a peer-to-peer personalized loans platform that hit 1 million users in 2019, becoming the country’s largest online lender in the process.

-Here’s a Borrowell review that will help you understand what it offers, how it works and figure out whether it’s a good option for you.
+In this Borrowell review, we aim to help you understand what Borrowell offers, how it works, and determine whether it's a good option for you.

 What Is Borrowell?